TheBadSoup/Lernsax_to_Notion/README.md

+# Lernsax to Notion
-# Simple program to fork tasks from Lernsax and put it into a Notion database
+Simple program to fork tasks from Lernsax and put it into a Notion database